cran/gameR/README.md

 ### Credit

-If you are contributing palette(s), I would love for your contribution to be recognised.
+If you are contributing palette(s), I would love for your contribution to be recognized.
 Please feel free to add yourself as a contributor (role = “ctb”) in the [DESCRIPTION](https://github.com/nathansam/gameR/blob/main/DESCRIPTION) file.